isaacsnewaccount/GraphicsApp/README.md

 https://github.com/glfw/glfw/releases/download/3.4/glfw-3.4.zipd

+unzip the GLFW download.

 make the include folders in the include directory sudo mkdir -p /usr/include/GLFW sudo mkdir -p /usr/include/glad

 put glfw3.h and glfw3native.h into the /usr/include/GLFW folder

+### Build and install GLFW
+#### Dependencies
+GLFW requires CMake.
+Install it. other deps:

+sudo apt install xorg-dev
+sudo apt install libwayland-dev libxkbcommon-dev wayland-protocols extra-cmake-modules
+#### Generating build files
+cd into the glfw directory, which is the one with "docs", "tests", "src", "include", and more files.
+In my case the directory is named glfw-3.4 after unzipping.

+run:
+cmake -S . -B build

+then cd into the "build" folder and run "make": cd build make

 ## Building
 type "make" at the terminal